This is Why Your Car’s Paint is Chipping

-Here is the reason why and how we can help you fix it.
+Here is the reason why, as well as how we can help you restore your paint and prevent it from happening again.

 Your car’s exterior paint is its first line of defense against rust, as well as a major component in the aesthetic appeal of your vehicle.
 Chipped paint not only looks bad, but also catalyzes the effects of rust and oxidation.
 Common factors that cause chipped paint include weather, environmental factors, accidents, poor quality paint, and harsh cleaners.
 Here is how these factors effect your vehicle’s paint.